chiedolabs/objob/README.md

 # Objob

-A tool for advanced object manipulation.
+A library of functions for advanced object manipulation.

 ```bash
 import ob from 'objob';